bazilio91/ejs-compiled-loader/README.md

 Following options can be specified in query:

-`beautify` — enable or disable uglify-js beautify of template ast
+`beautify` — enable or disable terser beautify of template ast

 `compileDebug` — see ejs compileDebug option